kkguo/apkshellext/README.md

 #### Please help this project
  * Translators come here -> http://translate.apkshellext.com
- * Site page maintenance.
-Web is not easy for me :(
+ * Front page is under re-construction, [Thanasis Georgiou](https://github.com/sakisds) is taking control.
- * Volunteer for new features.
+ * Volunteer for testing new features.
 Be prepared for your computer to explode.

 #### Contact
 Support: